Medical device hijack: Overview

 In such a cyberattack the attacker places malware within the networks through a variety of methods (malware-laden website, targeted email, infected USB stick, socially engineered access, etc.) and then the malware propagates within the network.
 Most of the time existing cyber defenses clear the attacker tools from standard serves and IT workstations (IT endpoints) but the cyber defense software cannot access the embedded processors within medical devices.
 Most of the embedded operating systems within medical devices are running on Microsoft Windows 7 and Windows XP.
 The security in these operating systems is no longer supported.
 So they are relatively easy targets in which to establish attacker tools.
 Inside of these medical devices, the cyber attacker now finds safe harbor in which to establish a backdoor (command and control).
 Since medical devices are FDA certified, hospital and cybersecurity team personnel cannot access the internal software without perhaps incurring legal liability, impacting the operation of the device or violating the certification.
 Given this open access, once the medical devices are penetrated, the attacker is free to move laterally to discover targeted resources such as patient data, which is then quietly identified and exfiltrated.

 Organized crime targets healthcare networks in order to access and steal the patient records.

+Because of the vast breadth of interconnection between medical devices and hospital networks, there are security concerns because medical equipment are not usually considered for routine discovery scans within the context of IT.
+The IP addresses connecting these devices to the hospital network might lack the necessary software patching and this exposes both the network and devices to a plethora of vulnerabilities.